In-Data-We-Trust/In-Data-We-Trust.github.io/_posts/2022-09-01-Data-Stacks-Why-They_will-either-make-break-your-company.markdown

 ### Solution 2 - Built for for speed of Analytics with lower volumes of data

-This is a simple and elegant solution that consists of 3 simple items:
+This is a simple and elegant solution that consists of 3 items:

 1. Cloud-based data pipeline orchestration tool
 2. Data Storage solution